BND Hamburger Icon

 If you’re still developing your business plan, you can use our business plan template to craft one that incorporates social responsibility right from the beginning.

-Milliken said either approach could work for businesses that know their customers.
+Milliken said either approach could work for building customer engagement.
 “You can align yourself with a cause that is close to who you are as a business that will resonate with people and make natural sense.
 One way is not better than the other.
 [Social responsibility] does not have to be part of the business model from the start.”

-“Businesses have a long history of giving back, but I think the models for doing so have evolved,” said Milliken, who adds that the word “innovation” in his job title reflects PayPal’s commitment to changing the way the company thinks about social responsibility.
+“Businesses have a long history of giving back, but I think the models for doing so have evolved,” said Milliken.
 “No longer will companies have a corporate social responsibility department where one or two people sit in an office writing checks to nonprofits.”
-[Read related article: Creativity Is Not Innovation (But You Need Both)]
+[Related article: Creativity Is Not Innovation (But You Need Both)]

 Part of integrating giving into a company’s overall mission is responding to how technology is rapidly changing the way people donate money and support charities.
 Milliken said mobile technology and social media are drastically impacting how customers give and how businesses will reach those customers.